neverfap-deluxe/nfd-api/content/general_about/about-main-02.md

 A comprehensive online step-by-step how-to guide which explains exactly what you need to do to overcome porn addiction.

-With a wide variety of guides, articles and courses, I hope to teach all of you the skills and coping mechanisms that I've developed over the years, so you can fully recover from your porn addiction with ease.
+With a wide variety of guides, articles and courses, I hope to teach you all the skills and coping mechanisms that I've developed over the years, so you can fully recover from your porn addiction with ease.

 Skills and abilities which I continue to utilise on a daily basis in order to help keep my mind calm, balanced and under control.